Skip to main content

 A Deliverable-Based Contract (DBC) constitutes a contractual agreement wherein compensation is provided based on the completion of specific tasks, rather than on an hourly basis.

 This arrangement is most suitable for particular engagements — such as assessments or rubrics — where the scope of work is explicitly defined and evaluated according to deliverables.
-Unlike hourly contracts, DBCs do not necessitate time tracking through Insightful nor do they consider weekly hours.
+Unlike hourly contracts, DBCs do not necessitate time tracking through Insightful, nor do they consider weekly hours.

 Key Advantages